adaptco-main/A2A_MCP/docs/cie_runbook_stub.md

    ```

 3. **Validation artifacts** – Inspect `runtime/cie_v1_smoke.log.jsonl` for
-   routed modules, payload hashes, and expected outcome echoes.
-Metrics and
+   payload IDs, manifest-routed modules, payload hashes, and expected outcome
+   echoes.
+The harness enforces manifest-governed payload formats, source IDs,
-   receipts for the first audit should be copied to
+   and routing.
+Metrics and receipts for the first audit should be copied to
    `ledger://cie_v1/neutrality_receipts.jsonl` and mirrored in
    `ssot://ledger/content.integrity.eval.v1/`.